 The internet is the world’s biggest brainstorming session.
 It’s where no idea stays precious for long.

-Just think about YouTube alone, is a massive driver of innovation.
+YouTube, alone, is a massive driver of innovation.
 It’s this crazy archive of everything that’s possible.
-When someone ambitious sees a great skateboarding trick or cooking technique.
-Not only are they going to copy but they’re going try to top it.
-By adding bacon.
-Or jumping down four flights of stairs, while holding a cat and a monkey.
-And then they’re going to post how they did it online.
-The next person is going to top that.
-They’re gonna set the stairs on fire.
-But try not to singe the monkey…
+When someone ambitious sees a great skateboarding or cooking trick.
+Not only are they going to copy it, but they’re going try to top it.
+They’re adding bacon.
+Or, jumping down four flights of stairs…while holding a cat and chimp under each arm.
+Then, they’ll post how they did it.
+That third guy?
+He’s setting those stairs on fire.
+Kids, try not singe the chimp.

-This cycle is helping us unlock infinity for human potential.
-Give or take an occasional Tide Pod poisoning.
+This cycle is helping us unlock infinity for human potential – give or take an occasional smoky chimp.

 Every invention imaginable is incubating in this infinite global soup.
 And no matter what patent laws say, no one owns any of them.
 And never has.
 Every idea, every invention is the offspring of everything that came before it, the collective of human knowledge.
 Everything – and everyone is both a product and an ingredient.